billyrieger/bimap-rs/README.md

 `bimap-rs` optionally supports serialization and deserialization of `BiHashMap` and `BiBTreeMap` through [serde](https://serde.rs).
 To avoid unnecessary dependencies, this is gated behind the `serde` feature and must be manually enabled.
-To do so, add the following to your `Cargo.toml`:
+To do so, add the following to the `dependencies` section of your `Cargo.toml`:

 ```toml
 bimap = { version = "0.3", features = [ "serde" ]}